may-mayyy/Focus-AI/README.md

 **Live prototype:** https://focus-ai-992a44d4.base44.app
 If the page doesn’t load right away, refresh and wait a few seconds, the prototype may need time to initialize.

+### Disclaimer
+Focus AI is an early-stage prototype created for learning and experimentation.
+It is not a finalized product, and features may change as the project evolves.

 ### Presentation & Resources